I devote this section to the magical and mysterious items I might encounter in my studies.

 Hisss...

-While conjuring projectiles from pure media manipulation would be prohibitively expensive, Nature offers a set of cheaper spells for some projectiles.
+While conjuring projectiles from pure media manipulation should be prohibitively expensive, Nature offers a set of cheaper spells to create certain projectiles.

 These spells push the conjured entity to the stack, which I must manually propel in my desired direction.